coyo8/coyo8.github.io/_posts/2016-10-18-anatomy-of-xcode-project-files.md

 > It is a critically important file.

-The biggest challenge comes when you are working in a team and fix the merge conflict arising due to distribute chnages.
+The biggest challenge comes when you are working in a team and fix the merge conflict arising due to distribute changes.
 Unfortunately, there's not much you can do except to make the changes manually.

 The Xcode team has put a lot of effort into making the file merge-friendly.
-In managing several large projects via svn, I've generally found that the merges are automatic and painless.
+In managing several large projects via SVN, I've generally found that the merges are automatic and painless.

-People have tried [automating](https://gist.github.com/xslim/1790379){:target="_blank"} it but I wouldn't not recommend untill you check manually whether it is working fine or not.
+People have tried [automating](https://gist.github.com/xslim/1790379){:target="_blank"} it but I wouldn't not recommend until you check manually whether it is working fine or not.

 ***Should I add it to .gitignore?***